Kirili4ik/Selection-Extraction/README.md

 # Selection-Extraction
-Code for a small research about feature Selection and Extraction for ML models
+Code for a small research about feature Selection and Extraction methods applications for ML models

 More info in notion (in Russian):